mcosovic/JuliaGrid.jl/docs/src/manual/acOptimalPowerFlow.md

 ---

-To solve the AC optimal power flow problem and obtain generator active and reactive power outputs, as well as bus voltage magnitudes and angles, use the following function:
+To solve the AC optimal power flow problem and obtain generator active and reactive power outputs, as well as bus voltage magnitudes and angles, users can use the following function:
 * [`solve!`](@ref solve!(::PowerSystem, ::ACOptimalPowerFlow)).

-After obtaining the AC optimal power flow solution, JuliaGrid offers functions to calculate powers and currents associated with buses and branches:
+After solving the AC optimal power flow, JuliaGrid provides functions for computing powers and currents:
 * [`power!`](@ref power!(::PowerSystem, ::ACPowerFlow)),
 * [`current!`](@ref current!(::PowerSystem, ::ACPowerFlow)).

-Additionally, specialized functions are available for calculating specific types of [powers](@ref ACPowerAnalysisAPI) or [currents](@ref ACCurrentAnalysisAPI) for individual buses and branches.

----

-Alternatively, instead of using functions responsible for solving optimal power flow and computing powers and currents, users can utilize the wrapper function:
+Alternatively, instead of using functions responsible for solving optimal power flow and computing powers and currents, users can use the wrapper function:
 * [`powerFlow!`](@ref powerFlow!(::PowerSystem, ::ACOptimalPowerFlow)).

+Users can also access specialized functions for computing specific types of [powers](@ref ACPowerAnalysisAPI) or [currents](@ref ACCurrentAnalysisAPI) for individual buses, branches, or generators within the power system.

 ---